simonvh/gimmemotifs-manuscript/manuscript.md

 similar.
 However, a few outliers can be observed.
 Trawler, Posmo and, to a lesser extent, GADEM show an overall lower distribution of ROC AUC scores.
 Compared to the ROC AUC scores of the next best program, Weeder, this is significant (p < 1e-5, Wilcoxon signed-rank).

-Selecting the best motif for each experiment results in a ROC AUC distribution that is significantly higher than the best single method, BioProspector (p=4e-21, Wilcoxon signed-rank).
+Selecting the best motif for each experiment results in a ROC AUC distribution that is significantly higher than the best single method, BioProspector (p < 4e-21, Wilcoxon signed-rank).

 As stated in the previous section, the ROC AUC is not the best measure to evaluate motif quality.
 Therefore, we selected for every peak set the best motif